CDVyhlidal/Cactus/2. Singling/SINGLING.md

   with no slash and the game will simulate that.
 No confirmation will be displayed.
   If you are in a LAN game, the host will need to set the **`players #`** explicitly.
   The Monster's HP, Experience, and Item Drops (Including Chests) will be affected.

+  For versions before **`1.07`**, the game was designed with monsters and chests having a chance to drop only a single item, and chests are not affected by player count at all.
+Monsters however will have an increased chance of dropping a single item for every additional player in the game (up to players 5, everything after that player count doesn't matter).

 ## Patch Rational